jhu-ip/cs220-f25/assign/midterm.md

 <div class='admonition note'>
 <div class='title'>Note 1</div>
 <div class='content'>
 Make sure to apply the effect on only 3% of the total pixels of the input image.
 For instance, if the input image dimensions are 800x600, then you should apply the effect to only 14400 randomly selected pixels.
-Also, for each randomly selected pixel, use a random radius between 1 and 5 (i.e, 1 ≤ radius ≤ 5) when creating the filled colored dot.
+Also, for each randomly selected pixel, use a radius chosen uniformly at random between 1 and 5 (i.e, 1 ≤ radius ≤ 5) when creating the filled colored dot.
 </div>
 </div>